 - Normal morphology higher than 30%

-Interestingly, these are the numbers I aim for when treating a couple for infertility but they are certainly not what the labs consider “normal” these days.
+These are the numbers I aim for when treating a couple for infertility.
+They are certainly not what the labs consider "normal" these days.

 The study found that men who slept between 7.5 to 8 hours at night had no change in sperm quality.
 Men that slept for less than 7.5 hours or more than 8 hours, had lower progressive sperm motility.
 Sperm motility is how fast it swims and if it's swimming in the right direction.
 Napping during the day and poor sleep quality was also associated with a decline in sperm health.

 This shows us just how important sleep quality is for optimal sperm health and male fertility.
 Male fertility plays a significant role in healthy conception alongside female fertility.
 Optimising male fertility during the preconception period through healthy dietary and lifestyle changes is essential to optimising the chances of conception.Ref: https://doi.org/10.1016/j.envint.2019.105368

 - Category_Nutrition & Lifestyle,